-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Hazardous Materials Moderate bin with self-closing lid, in order to prevent birds/vermin/pests gaining access start and throughout construction period Lightweight waste e.g. paper, cardboard, plastics: Must be stored within a skip sealed with a secured tarpaulin/netting sufficient to prevent any material being dispersed.
-Heavy waste can be contained within an open skip, providing that segregation occurs effectively enough to remove all lightweight material that could be blown away.
-Litter, bins for different types of waste (food waste, domestic waste) categories will be placed throughout the site at locations where construction workers and staff consume food.
-These will be regularly collected and taken to the main waste storage area.
-Portable separate bins will also be placed at areas where works will be undertaken (interconnection point, power line, access road, etc.) No underground waste containers will be deployed.
-Waste containers will be clearly marked with appropriate labels to accurately describe their contents and detailed safety precautions.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact For litter (food waste, domestic waste), bins for separate categories will be placed throughout the Site at locations where construction workers and staff consume food.
+These will be regularly collected and taken to the laydown area.
+Portable separate bins will also be placed at areas where works will be undertaken (interconnection point, power line, access road, etc.) EPC As soon as the works start and throughout construction period.
+No underground waste containers will be deployed and will be located in a fenced dedicated area in the shared Laydown Area.
+This waste storage area will be located considering potential risks (e.g. traffic accident).
+EPC As soon as the works start and throughout construction period.
+Waste containers will be clearly marked with appropriate warning labels to accurately describe their contents and detailed safety precautions.
 Labels will be waterproof, and securely attached.
-Wherever possible, chemicals will be kept in their original container Waste generated during construction will only be transported off-site for disposal by an appropriately licensed vendor.
-This service provider will follow the proper protocols to ensure that all waste handling and disposal from the site is carried out according to the environmental regulations.
-A record for all waste streams will be kept onsite.
-Regular training of site personnel in proper waste management and chemical handling procedures will be conducted at regular intervals.
-Incineration/burning of wastes will not be allowed onsite Implement best practice and regulations procedures for adequate EPC As soon as the works Negligible
+Wherever possible, chemicals will be kept in their original container EPC As soon as the works start and throughout construction period.
+Waste generated during construction and stored in the shared Laydown Area will only be transported off-Site for disposal by an appropriately licensed vendor.
+This service provider will follow the proper protocols to ensure that all waste handling and disposal from the Site is carried out according to accepted national/regional environmental regulations.
+A record for all streams of generated and collected waste will be kept onsite.
+EPC As soon as the works start and throughout construction period.
+Regular training of Site personnel in proper waste management and chemical handling procedures will be conducted at regular intervals.
+EPC As soon as the works start and throughout construction period.
+Incineration/burning of wastes will not be allowed EPC As soon as the works start and throughout construction